 Don’t confuse a durable power of attorney for health care with a durable power of attorney.
 The first is limited to decisions related to health care, while the latter covers decisions regarding property or financial matters.

-Sometimes people change their mind as they get older or after they become ill.
-Review the decisions in your advance directives from time to time and make changes if your views or your health needs have changed.
-Be sure to discuss these changes with your health care proxy and your doctor.
+Sometimes, people change their minds as they get older or after they become ill.
+Review the decisions in your advance directives from time to time, and make changes if your views or your health needs have changed.
+Be sure to discuss these changes with your healthcare proxy and your doctor.
 Replace all copies of the older version with the updated ones, witnessed and signed if appropriate.

-Do you live in one state, but spend a lot of time in another?
-Maybe you live in the north and spend winter months in a southern state.
-Or possibly your children and grandchildren live in a different state and you visit them often.
-Because states’ rules and regulations may differ, make sure your forms are legal in both your home state and the state you travel to often.
-If not, make an advance directive with copies for that state also.
-And make sure your family there has a copy.
+Do you live in one State, but spend a lot of time in another?
+Maybe you live in the north and spend winter months in a southern State.
+Or, perhaps your children and grandchildren live in a different State and you visit them often.
+Because States’ rules and regulations may differ, make sure your forms are legal in both your home State and the State you travel to often.
+If not, make an advance directive with copies for that State, too, and be sure your family there has a copy.

 National Cancer Institute